The printing press in the workshop in the basement

 instead of talking we "interface"

-we talk to boxes instead of friends
+we talk to boxes not friends

-somehow connected in cyberspace
+connected in cyberspace

-computers are nice compared to
+computers are nice compared

-messy noisy printing press
+to messy loud printing press

 or typewriter's many headaches